Before you get started publishing your app, please checkout the minimum requirements for each store below:

 IMPORTANT Make sure your icon does not have any transparency in it otherwise Apple will not be able to accept it.
 For more recommendations on App Name and Icons, please visit this page

-Before you send your app to iTunes Connect, make sure you set the appropriate Build and Version Number.
+Before you send your app to App Store Connect, make sure you set the appropriate Build and Version Number.
 Apple requires each new version of your app to have a unique and sequentially higher Build and Version Number.
 You can also let Thunkable auto-increment (or automatically increase) the build and version numbers for you.

 You may have to wait up to an hour for the app to be successfully sent to iTunes Connect since we have to build the app and it must go through the Apple submission process.

 If your app has been successfully uploaded, you will receive an email from App Store Connect.

 Your latest build will appear under the Testflight tab in your App Store Connect dashboard.
 Testflight is a tool from Apple that allows you to test your app before it is submitted for release in the App Store.
 You can use the tool to share your app with others.

 You may need to answer a question about export compliance.
 You can select 'no' when asked if you app uses encryption since apps made on Thunkable for iOS do not at the moment.